Jsunseri/jsunseri.github.io/isaac_haley_wedding_music.md

 won't even make it through most of that).

-For sections where I've just suggested something I feel is quiet and pretty (providing a meditative sonic background to something important happening, which the music should complement but not overshadow), I've provided a parenthetical note that music suggested in any of these sections could be appropriate for any of the others.
+For sections where I've just suggested something I feel is quiet and pretty (providing a meditative background to something important happening, which the music should complement but not overshadow), I've provided a parenthetical note that music suggested in any of these sections could be appropriate for any of the others.